DutchFakeTuber/Artificial_Intelligence/README.md

 cd ./Django <ENTER>
 py manage.py runserver <ENTER>
 ```
-### This section of the AI is for the Django webserver;
-It displays the survey made for the AI, \
-Prints the generated results.

 ## Changes made to the project:
 > v1.0: Uploaded to GitHub; _03-12-2020_ \
 > v1.0.1: Changed project name from AI to Artificial Intelligence; _03-12-2020_ \